Sociopaths are master manipulators who may prey on the kindness of INFJs.

 This is where the actions of the well-intentioned INFJ begin to walk the fine line between supportive caretaker and codependent enabler.
 Codependency is a term for a dysfunctional relationship where one person supports or enables another person’s addiction, immaturity, or irresponsibility.
 The codependent person typically sacrifices his or her needs to take care of the person who is “sick.”

-The INFJ enjoys seeing a project to completion.
+By their nature, INFJs enjoy seeing projects to completion.
 Unfortunately for the INFJ, her efforts to cure the sociopath’s addiction will never be complete.
 Addiction is a symptom of antisocial personality disorder, and there is no cure for the disorder itself.
 As with any form of substance abuse, the addict has to want to change, and since a sociopath has no regard for the risks associated with drug abuse, it is unlikely that finding a solution to the problem is something that he will actively seek.

 The INFJ’s Breaking Point